SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started.md

 # Getting Started

 This 'Getting Started' tutorial explains how to install SCION workbench, configures an activity and shows how to open a view.
+For help getting started with a new Angular app, check out the Angular CLI.

 ***